 Right to Object Processing

 European law provides you with a right to object; this means you have the right to tell us to stop Processing your Data for direct marketing.
 When the Processing is for purposes other than direct marketing, you should explain to us what you're objecting to and why you're objecting.
-Mix Coworking is then entitled at law to consider whether any legitimate grounds override those objections.
+Mix Coworking is then entitled by law to consider whether any legitimate grounds override those objections.
 If not, then Mix Coworking will cease that Processing right away.

 Right to Restrict Processing